-This visa is for high-net worth individuals who wish to invest a minimum of £2m in the UK to travel freely to and live in the UK with their families.
+This visa (formerly known as the Tier 1 Investor visa) is for high-net worth individuals who wish to invest a minimum of £2m in the UK to travel freely to and live in the UK with their families.

 This visa is granted initially for a period of three years and four months.
 It can then be extended for a further two years allowing you to hold this visa for a maximum of five years and four months.
 You can ultimately apply for Indefinite Leave to Remain.